kibetessy/Order-Food-App/README.md

 # food-ordering-app
-That begginer project everyone has stashed somewhere!
+That beginer project everyone has stashed somewhere!